navyabattula/CS595-seminar/README.md

 As mentioned earlier, G.pt performs better than other optimizers only with a single update.
 Optimizers like Adam and SGD require hundreds or even thousands of updates to achieve this.
 The results shown in Figure 3 show the sharp distinction between these optimizers in terms of their efficiency in the first step update.
 Now a single step comparision between these optimizers might not be a fair baseline for comparision.
 Therefore, the author explain that their model still performs well in a single step vs thousands of steps on other optimizers as shown in Figure 4.

+By prompting for various desired losses, errors, or returns, G.pt can sample different parameter updates that achieve a range of performance levels.
+Figure 5 shows that G.pt successfully learns to generate parameters corresponding to a large range of prompted values.
+Across different tasks and metrics, G.pt generates parameter updates that are well-correlated with the prompted value.
+While the model is able to achieve a range of prompted values, it is noted that it currently shows limited ability to extrapolate to values beyond the limits of the pre-training dataset.

 ![](./Figure3.png)

 Figure 3: Figure showing the reduction of losses and errors for each optimizer after a single update.